ridaefatima/RoverControlsSystem/README.md

 submission for first training module; functional system for rover.

-This is the README file for task 1 (Control System Task):
+This is the README file for task 1 and 2 (Control System Task and UI):

 left joystick: controls drive packets sent (controls forward, reverse, left , and right motions at a speed of 0 for reverse 128 for neutral and 148 for forward)